tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 ---
 slug: tembo-data-warehouse
-title: 'Building a noETL data warehouse on Postgres'
+title: 'How we built our customer data warehouse all on Postgres'
 authors: [jay, steven, adam]
 tags: [postgres, extensions, stacks, data-warehouse]
 ---

-Early on at Tembo, we wanted to be able to quickly answer questions like "How many Postgres instances have we deployed?" and "Who is our most active customer?".
-In order to do this, we needed to bring data from several different sources into a single location so that we could build the dashboards.
+At Tembo (like every aaS provider), we wanted to have a customer data warehouse to track and understand customer usage and behavior.
+We wanted to quickly answer questions like "How many Postgres instances have we deployed?", "Who is our most active customer?" and "How many signups do we have by time".
+In order to do this, we needed to bring data from several sources into a single location and keep it up-to-date so we could build the dashboards.

 Typically, this process requires several orchestration tools and technologies and the end result is a highly complex data ecosystem.
- However, by developing the Data Warehouse Stack with foreign data wrappers and other Postgres extensions, we streamlined the architecture, enhancing efficiency and simplifying the process.
+However, we built our customer data warehouse completely on Postgres by using foreign data wrappers and other Postgres extensions, enhancing efficiency and simplifying the process.
+We released all the tools we've built as open source projects and also made it straightforward for anybody to build such a data warehouse on [Tembo Cloud](https://cloud.tembo.io/) by using the [Tembo Data Warehouse](https://tembo.io/docs/tembo-stacks/datawarehouse/) stack.

 ## Loading data from several sources

 ![task](./task.png 'task')

-To build our data warehouse at Tembo, we needed to pull our operational data into Postgres from several external sources, including other Postgres instances:
+To build our data warehouse at Tembo, we first needed to pull our operational data into Postgres from several external sources, namely:

-- [Postgres](https://www.postgresql.org/) - we run a dedicated Postgres cluster for the Tembo Cloud backend.
-We refer to this as our "control-plane".
-This is where we maintain all the metadata for customer;'s Tembo instances.
-For example, what cpu, memory, storage, when their instance was created, what its name and the organization it belongs to, etc. We also run a message queue in Postgres, which contains an archive of historical events from the system.
+- [Postgres](https://www.postgresql.org/) - We run a dedicated Postgres cluster (called "control-plane") to store all metadata for our customer's Tembo instances.
+This database contains information like cpu, memory and storage specs of instances, when the instances were created, their names, the organization it belongs to etc. We also run a message queue in Postgres using [pgmq](https://github.com/tembo-io/pgmq), which contains an archive of historical events from the system.
-- [Prometheus](https://prometheus.io/) - usage metrics are exported from various systems, including Kubernetes, across our infrastructure into Prometheus.
+- [Prometheus](https://prometheus.io/) - Prometheus stores our usage metrics such as cpu and memory usage which are exported from across our infrastructure including Postgres and Kubernetes.
-- [Clerk.dev](https://clerk.com/) - we partner with Clerk to provide authentication and authorization for all our customers, as well as management of our user's organizations.
+- [Clerk.dev](https://clerk.com/) - We partner with Clerk to provide authentication and authorization for all our customers, as well as management of our users' organizations.
+So, Clerk has all our user metadata and organization information.

-Our task was to bring all this data into a single place so that we could join the data together, analyze it, and present it in our dashboards.
+The first task was to bring all this data into a single place so that we could join the data together, analyze it, and present it in our dashboards.

+## Why all-in Postgres?

-Moving data from several different sources into a single place is a common task for data engineers.
+Moving data from different sources into a single place is a common task for data engineers.
 There are lots of tools in the ecosystem to help with this task.
-Many organizations bring in external tools, and vendors to handle this orchestration.
+Many organizations bring in external tools, and vendors to handle this complexity.
 Tools like [Airflow](https://airflow.apache.org/), [dbt](https://github.com/dbt-labs/dbt-core), [Fivetran](https://www.fivetran.com/blog/modern-data-warehouse), [Dagster](https://dagster.io/) are very popular, and outstanding projects, but using them comes at a huge cost.

-Every time we bring in a new technology into the ecosystem it expands the cognitive load on the engineering and analytics teams.
+Every time we bring in a new technology into the ecosystem, it becomes a piece of software that needs to be learned, mastered and maintained.
+This becomes a huge cost in the form of cognitive overhead for the team in addition to the time and resources it takes to set up, manage and maintain it.
+The system also gets expensive and much harder to debug due to the sheer number of tools involved.
 Many software systems today consist of far too many tools and technologies for any human to keep in their head.
 Some engineers at Uber spoke briefly about this [recently](https://youtu.be/zQ5e3B5I-U0?t=81).

-## Why all-in Postgres?

-Every time we add a tool to the ecosystem, it becomes piece of software that needs to be mastered and maintained separately.
-This becomes a huge cost in the form of cognitive overhead for the team in addition the time it takes to set up and manage the ongoing maintenance.
-So, rather than bring in new tools, we can use Postgres extensions to do the work for us.
+So, rather than bring in new tools, we decided to use Postgres extensions to do the work for us.
 As a developer, extensions feel natural, like installing and importing a module or package from your favorite repository, which is much lighter and easier to manage than a completely new tool.

 ## Connecting Postgres to sources

-The first problem we faced was bringing in data from the sources external to our data warehouse.
-When we started building our data warehouse we already knew we could use the [postgres_fdw](https://www.postgresql.org/docs/current/postgres-fdw.html) extension to connect our data warehouse and control-plane Postgres instances.
+Now, how do we get the data from all these sources into Postgres?
+We already knew we could use [postgres_fdw](https://www.postgresql.org/docs/current/postgres-fdw.html) to connect our data warehouse and control-plane Postgres instances.
 But, we were not certain how we could do the same for our data in Prometheus and Clerk.
 Prometheus had [several projects already available](https://tembo.io/blog/monitoring-with-prometheus-fdw), but none of them were a good fit for our use-case.
 Clerk.dev did not have any existing extensions for Postgres, so we decided to [build our own](https://tembo.io/blog/clerk-fdw).
-Both of these FDW projects were built using the [Wrappers](https://github.com/supabase/wrappers) framework.

-### An into to Foreign Data Wrappers
+### An intro to Foreign Data Wrappers

-Foreign data wrappers (FDW) are a class of Postgres extensions provide you with a simple interface that connects Postgres to another data source.
-If you've worked with Kafka, this are similar to 'Connectors'.
+Foreign data wrappers (FDW) are a class of Postgres extensions which provide you with a simple interface that connects Postgres to another data source.
+If you've worked with Kafka, this is similar to 'Connectors'.
 There are many different foreign data wrappers available, and you can even write your own.
+Additionally, the [Wrappers](https://github.com/supabase/wrappers) framework makes it very easy to develop FDWs in Rust.

-We build two new FDWs so that we could connect to those sources; [clerk_fdw](https://github.com/tembo-io/clerk_fdw) and [prometheus_fdw](https://github.com/tembo-io/prometheus_fdw).
+So, we built two new FDWs using the Wrappers framework to connect to those sources; [clerk_fdw](https://github.com/tembo-io/clerk_fdw) and [prometheus_fdw](https://github.com/tembo-io/prometheus_fdw).

 Working with FDWs is a fairly consistent experience.
-We'll walk through the process for how we set up clerk_fdw, but it is similar for `prometheus_fdw` and `postgres_fdw`.
+We'll walk through the process for how we set up `clerk_fdw`, but it is similar for `prometheus_fdw` and `postgres_fdw`.

+### Setting up clerk_fdw

 First - run the create extension command.
 For developers, this might feel a lot like importing a module, and I think that is a good analogy.
 We also need to create the foreign data wrapper object itself.